dolla-consortium/consensus-proposing/README.md

 ![proposing-overview](documentation/media/proposing-overview.png)

 > <img align="center" src="https://via.placeholder.com/15/24A712/000000?text=+"> Worth Mentioning : [Packaging](/packages/packaging/) is the core of this section.
-> It's a good example of Pipeline Implementation in Haskell.
+> It's a good example what we have explained in the Consensus [README.md](https://github.com/dolla-consortium/consensus)

-- [Receptioning](/packages/receptioning) : Client/Server for collecting requests presenting them for being packaged into a proposal.
+- [Receptioning](/packages/receptioning) : Client/Server for collecting requests and presenting them for being packaged into a proposal.
 - [Detecting Starvation](/packages/detecting-starvation) : Notify the `Packaging` pipeline when all the local proposals produced have been consumed.
 - [Packaging](/packages/packaging/) : Produce Local Proposal Files with the following properties
   - `Proposals are never empty`